LezWatch/lezwatchtv-wporg/readme.txt

 Data is pulled from [LezWatchTV](https://lezwatchtv.com).

-= What information from my site is tracked? =

-Nothing.
-We could get the domains of everyone who uses it, but that's about it.
-It's a read-only tool.

 = How accurate is the data? =

 As accurate as humanly possible.
 LezWatchTV is a hobby site and we curate the content by hand.